 Terpenes can work in the same way as aromatherapy; that is, when ingested, inhaled, or applied topically, they can interact with our body’s chemicals and receptors.
-This produces a synergy that may help get rid of toxins, inflammation, allergy, and infections due to viruses, bacteria, and fungi.
-The terpenes in peppermint are therefore responsible for its reputation as an all-natural healing agent.
+This synergy may help eliminate toxins, inflammation, allergy, and infections due to viruses, bacteria, and fungi.
+Therefore, the terpenes in peppermint are responsible for its reputation as an all-natural healing agent.

 Terpenes for Gallstones

-A study using terpenes that included menthol, menthone, pinene, borneol, cineol, and camphene affected both bile flow and biliary fat composition, and also enhanced the cholesterol solubility of the bile.
-Studies have been done using terpenes as an adjunct treatment together with medium dose chenodeoxycholic acid.
+A study using terpenes that included menthol, menthone, pinene, borneol, cineol, and camphene affected both bile flow and biliary fat composition and enhanced the cholesterol solubility of the bile.
+Studies have been done using terpenes as an adjunct treatment and medium-dose chenodeoxycholic acid.
 Studies also suggest that terpenes have the potential to prevent the recurrence of gallstones after dissolution.